mezzio/mezzio-hal/docs/book/cookbook/path-segregated-uri-generation.md

 makes that more error-prone.

-As such, we will create a factory that generates and returns a `Zend\Stratigility\MiddlewarePipe` instance that is fully configured for our module.
+As such, we will create a factory that generates and returns a `Laminas\Stratigility\MiddlewarePipe` instance that is fully configured for our module.
 As part of this functionality, we will also add our module-specific routing.